Healthcare is no longer too complicated to disrupt; new competition is in town

 And there are also plenty of pressing reasons to put the threat from Silicon Valley on the back burner.
 Health industry insiders understand the unique challenges and pitfalls of our current models for healthcare finance and delivery.
 We recognize the challenge of misaligned incentives, complex data, and underdeveloped infrastructures.
 We know how difficult it is to improve the quality and convenience of care, despite the dedication we see from those who serve consumers and work to make the system better every day.
 What's more, years of trying to achieve system-wide changes has led to a pervasive weariness and cynicism about the possibility of improvement.
 Those who remain determined to do more often feel under-prepared or unempowered.
 Sometimes there is even a righteous, warrior-like pride in being too busy for pie-in-the sky notions of disruption.

+But this threat from the tech giants is new and different.
 We have not seen this movie before.
 Amazon, Apple, Google, and Microsoft are the four most valuable companies in the world, with a combined market capitalization of $3.2 trillion.
-They have $519 billion in cash lying around, to buy or develop technology, acquire market-leading companies and to hire some of the brightest leaders in healthcare.
+They have $519 billion in cash lying around, to buy or develop technology, acquire market-leading companies and hire some of the brightest leaders in healthcare.
 Our economy has never had concentration of wealth like this before, and these companies possess an even more monumental advantage: their hold on consumers’ allegiance.
 No companies, with the possible exception of Facebook, have ever embedded themselves in the daily lives of so many people as successfully as these behemoths.
 Here’s a recap:

 We buy from Amazon